 You will begin discussing your assignment with Justyna after your participation has been confirmed, ahead of time of the workshop.
 You will propose your own researched subject.
 This should be a story that is accessible, appropriate to your skills and exciting for you.
 In following e-mail conversation, Justyna will comment on particular goals you should achieve and the final shape of your assignment.

-During the six workshop days you will photograph on your own, developing your assignment story according to Justyna’s directions.
+During the five workshop days you will photograph on your own, developing your assignment story according to Justyna’s directions.
 This combination of intensive practice and live mentoring is the core of the learning process.
 You will meet daily for evaluation and editing at Justyna’s home studio which is located in the center of Tbilisi, near the Rustaveli subway station.
 On selected occasions, Justyna will be available to travel with you to locations, evaluate the way you are photographing your subjects, and provide on-hand advice at the time of shooting.

 The meetings will be supplemented by Justyna’s lectures on her own work and important issues like: ethics, research, project writing (financing), approaching magazine editors, use of social networks in extending the audience and photographic career management.